 The seal can be cleaned using hot water and dish soap.
 We advise you to occasionally remove the seal from the plunger and wash it inside and out with hot, soapy water to prevent the accumulation of coffee oils.
 Use a paper towel to provide a little abrasiveness.

 My seal no longer forms a tight seal with the chamber.
 What happened?

 Your seal has become compressed and is no longer big enough to tightly seal the chamber.
 Whenever the seal is inside the chamber, it is being held compressed.
 Eventually the compression forces prevail and the seal becomes too small.
 To maximize the life of your seal you need to minimize the time your seal is held compressed.
-This means eject the spent coffee immediately after every pressing and store the seal either pushed all the way through or removed from the chamber.
+This means ejecting the spent coffee immediately after every pressing and storing the seal, either pushed all the way through or removed from the chamber.

 What can I do?

 Buy a new seal: The seal can easily be replaced on the end of the plunger so one solution is to buy a new seal on our website.
 With care, a new seal should last at least three years.